ccp84/dinogames_react/README.md

 | As a member I want to be able to log into my account so that I can access the full features of the library. | Front end login form can access login end point to retrieve access token and refresh token |
 | As a member I want to be able to log out of my account to keep my data secure. | Front end form clears stored tokens preventing further usage |

+### Features developed this milestone

-### Connection to the API
+#### Connection to the API

-API requests and reponses are handled by Axios.
-To avoid repetition, an [instance](https://axios-http.com/docs/instance) with the base configuration was created to be used in all API calls.
-When connection is made to the API, Axios attaches any relevant access or refresh tokens in its request header which the endpoint uses to evaluate if access can be granted.
-The returned status code can be used to determine if the request was a success, or if an error occurred and either the data sent needs to be corrected or authentication credentials need to be supplied.

-### Account Registration

-### Sign In
+Communication requests between the frontend React app and backend API are handled by Axios.
+This is a useful library as it can automatically handle form data to be sent to the API which will make up a number of the requests used within this project, as well as requests already in JSON format.
+Axios automatically handles the returned JSON data from the API so that it can then be read by the React front end application for display to the end user.
+To avoid repetition and having to add the full API call every time a request is made, an [instance](https://axios-http.com/docs/instance) with the base configuration was created to be used for each Axios request.
+* After reading the Axios Instance documentation, my Axios defaults component was based on the example given in the CI Moments walkthrough.

-### Current User Context
+#### Current User Context

 The currently logged in user is held in `CurrentUserContext`.
 For this I have followed the instructions from the Code Institute Moments Walkthrough project as this is robust and works without error.
-Context is used in place of maintaining the Current User details in state in each different page and having to pass those details from one page to the next via props.
-These variables are exported and available to import from anywhere within the app.
+Context is used to keep track of details that are relevant to the application universally rather than trying to pass these details from one component to the next via props, params or location variables.
+A custom hook is exported by the context and available to use anywhere within the application.

 The current user context also handles refreshing authentication when the access token has expired, via the refresh token.
 A call is made to the user endpoint with the current token, if a 401 unauthorised error is returned then [Axios Interceptors](https://axios-http.com/docs/interceptors) are used to try and refresh the authentication between the app and API.
 On success, the access token is refreshed and authentication is maintained.
 The logged in member sees no degredation of service.
 On failure, both the access and refresh tokens are rejected and the user is redirected to sign in.

-### Logging Out
+#### Logging Out

 Logging out is a function that sits within the header component.
 It very simply sends an axios request to the logout endpoint.
 This clears both the access and refresh tokens.
 On success it then resets the current user context to null: